LovelyBuggies/LovelyBuggies.github.io/notes-src/content/docs/rl/from-pg-2-ppo/index.md

 J^\text{MAPPO}(\theta_i) = \mathbb{E}_{\pi_{\theta_{\text{old}}}} \left[ \min \left( \frac{\pi_{\theta_i}(a|s)}{\pi_{\theta_{i, \text{old}}}(a|s)} \hat{\boldsymbol{A}}^{\pi_{\theta_{\text{old}}}}(s, a), \text{clip}(\frac{\pi_{\theta_i}(a|s)}{\pi_{\theta_{i, \text{old}}}(a|s)}, 1 - \epsilon, 1 + \epsilon) \hat{\boldsymbol{A}}^{\pi_{\theta_{\text{old}}}}(s, a) \right) \right] \, .
 {{< /katex >}}

 Note that there are some other instantiations of IPPO, but not all of them are vulnerable to non-convergence issues.
 The one with full actor critic parameter or information sharing can be regarded as a centralized method.
-Besides, for cases where a general solution is still intangible even with parameter sharing (e.g. the exclusive game), heterogeneous-agent PPO allows the agents to take turns learning by using others’ information, which can work well with strong assumptions.[^3]
+Besides, for cases where a general solution is still intangible even with parameter sharing (e.g. the exclusive game), heterogeneous-agent PPO allows the agents to take turns learning by using others’ information, which can work well with strong assumptions.

+{{< hint info >}}
+A great example is PettingZoo’s agent cycle and parallel environments.
+{{< /hint >}}

 ## Group Relative Policy Optimization (GRPO)